top of page

 This is a substantial amount of income, but how much can you actually spend on travel spend particularly?
 Most people don't spend thousands of ringgit on travel spend every month.
 All travel spend also includes purchases on third party aggregators such as Agoda, Booking.com and Expedia.

 However, the dining spend is definitely a positive note of the Standard Chartered Journey.
 If you enjoy a RM30 meal twice a day, this means that you're spending RM60 daily.
 In 30 days, you're looking at a general dining spend of RM2000 a month, which only earns you a total of 10,000 "Miles" points.
-This translates to a total of 5,000 Airline Miles, which is not half bad.
+This translates to a total of 5,000 Airline Miles, which is not half bad

 image.png

-As shown above, Standard Chartered confuses its customers by naming their points system "Miles", but in actuality, you are NOT earning Airline Miles with every swipe of your credit card.
+Moving on, as shown above, Standard Chartered confuses its customers by naming their points system "Miles", but in actuality, you are NOT earning Airline Miles with every swipe of your credit card.
 If you have been on my blog for some time, you should know the difference by now, but if you don't, then let me explain further.

 Each bank has its own classification or naming for its points system.
 Maybank has "TreatsPoints".
 CIMB has "Bonus Points".
 Standard Chartered has "Miles".
 You get the idea.